 The 2012 vintage (barrel sample several months before bottling) is slightly blended with Petit Verdot.
 For such a young wine – it is already becoming well integrated with flavor and structure.
 Tom has noted that the 2012 vintage as compared to the 2013 vintage seems to have come around quicker.
 Mouth watering acidity, notes of mocha on the bouquet, and fairly broad based moderate tannins show on the finish.

 Tom is very knowledgeable about a number of yeasts; as with most things, technology keeps improving including a wide diversity of various yeast strains.
 Tom uses specific yeasts as needed separating out his fermenting bins by different types of yeasts and then blending the wines from the various small lots together later before bottling.
 With small lots he has the freedom to treat each lot differently.
 Some lots will see extended maceration, others will not.
 Just like spices used by a chef, essentially he has a spice rack of various wine making options at his disposal.

 Rather than working with huge tanks and large blends, everything is done on the micro level.
 In such a small space you have to be very creative with equipment and how it is organized.
 He keeps two vintages inside the winery at any one time – bottling one right before harvest to free up space.
 His bottling is done off site.

-Today his focus is on his Pine & Brown wines, but also offers wine consulting for several small negociant labels and works for an Italian wine supplier.
+During his ownership, Tom’s focus was on his Pine & Brown wines, but also offered wine consulting for several small negociant labels and works for an Italian wine supplier.